PUYJALON-Pierre/Medilabo/diabetes-assessment-ms/README.md

 -> Copy project from Github on your local machine

+-> To launch application, be sure that all those microservices from Medilabo project are running :
+     - eureka-server (to register microservice)
+     - patient-ms (to get data about patients)
+     - doctor-note-ms (to get data about notes from doctor concerning a patient)

 -> Go to the root of the application and execute mvn spring-boot:run

-(Eureka and Config server present in global project must be running in order to fetch properties on distant repository)

--> You also need to run doctor-note-ms and patient-ms in order to retrieve patient data

--> When the server is running, you can use the assessment endpoint
+-> When the server is running, you can use the assessment endpoint below

 -> Tests can be run with Maven